spdx/spdx-spec/chapters/5-snippet-information.md

 </Snippet>
 ```

-## 5.8 Snippet Copyright Text <a name="5.8"></a>
+## S.8 Snippet copyright text field <a name="5.8"></a>

 **5.8.1** Purpose: Identify the copyright holder of the snippet, as well as any dates present.
-This will be a free form text field, ideally extracted from the actual snippet.
+This shall be a free form text field, ideally extracted from the actual snippet.
 The options to populate this field are limited to:

 any text relating to a copyright notice, even if not complete;